Feature request #6059

 - Will increase the number of non-ASCII characters that users can use in the field name if users select the suitable encoding.

 - Requires that "Ignore shapefile encoding" option is checked.

-#6 Updated by Minoru Akagi about 4 years ago
+#6 Updated by Minoru Akagi almost 10 years ago

 I think no user selects ASCII-incompatible character encoding such as UTF-16 and UTF-32, to create shapefiles, because all encodings in this page are ASCII-compatible encodings.

 Don't devs think it might be a good idea to implement the above and leave the decision whether to use non-ASCII characters to users?